Oxalis corniculata: Description

 The fruit is a narrow, cylindrical capsule, 1–2 cm long, and noteworthy for its explosive discharge of the contained seeds, 1 mm long.
 Pollen is about 34 microns in diameter.

+Taxonomy

+Oxalis corniculata was given its scientific name by Carl Linnaeus in 1753.
+It is classified in the genus Oxalis and within the family Oxalidaceae.
+It has no accepted varieties, but has many among its synonyms.